gentoo-mirror/xira/README.md

     The `llvm-complete` set has all packages related to LLVM, some of which aren't in the `gentoo:features/llvm` profile's system set.
 I have mostly made this for ease of updating and compiling for my binpkg host.
     The `mail-prequisites` and `openwrt-prequisites` sets are to install mailserver related packages (no POP3, it's 202X), and packages required for OpenWrt image compilation, respectively.
     There might be more sets in the future, if one is suggested or if I can think of one :3

-### Binary cache/host
-If you for whatever reason desire to, you can use my [binpkg host](https://gencache.krxt.dev/).
-Information about system information below:

-- Compilers
-    - CC: `clang`
-    - CXX: `clang++`

-- Compiler options
-    - CFLAGS: `-O3 -march=x86-64-v3 -flto=thin -maes -pipe`
-    - CXXFLAGS: `${CFLAGS} -stdlib=libc++`
-    - RUSTFLAGS: `-Ctarget-cpu=x86-64-v3 -Copt-level=3 -Cembed-bitcode=yes -Clto=thin -Clinker-plugin-lto=true -Cstrip=symbols -Clink-arg=-Wl,-z,pack-relative-relocs`
-    - LDFLAGS: `-Wl,-O1 -Wl,--as-needed -Wl,-z,pack-relative-relocs -fuse-ld=lld -rtlib=compiler-rt -unwindlib=libunwind`

-- Portage variables
-    - VIDEO_CARDS: `amdgpu radeonsi intel radeon`
-    - LLVM_TARGETS: `${LLVM_TARGETS} AMDGPU`
-    - INPUT_DEVICES: `libinput`
-    - L10N: `en pl da el`
-    - BINPKG_FORMAT: `gpkg`
-    - BINPKG_COMPRESS: `zstd`
-        - A working `app-arch/zstd` installation is required

-This is used by me to not compile packages such as LibreWolf or LLVM on a `x86-64-v3` compatible laptop.
-Note that packages are not GPG signed despite using `gpkg`, due to a bug in either GPG or Portage about file access to the key file, that I could not solve.